‘Poetry is dead,’ she said, and turned away;

 To empty hearts and souls, sweet smiles and tears,

-Confirming there the worst of poet’s fears?
+Confirming thus the worst of poet’s fears?

 We must take up that precious pen she held;